 Not only are awards on Qantas cheaper, but it also has a very nice first class and solid business class product.
 Though the hard product leaves a bit to be desired in business class on the Airbus A380 and Boeing 747, the soft product is incredible for a round-trip price of only 110,000 miles.
 If you find yourself on one of Qantas’ Boeing 787 Dreamliners, you’ll get to experience one of the better business class options in the sky.

-While you can add a connection on Alaska Airlines, you are only allowed to include one partner on award bookings.
+While you can add a connection to Alaska Airlines, you are only allowed to include one partner on award bookings.
 This means you cannot fly both American Airlines and Qantas on the same award.

 Since Qantas flies out of Los Angeles (LAX), New York (JFK) via LAX, and San Francisco (SFO), you may find yourself positioning on an Alaska flight before your flight abroad.